 - Information flows

-- Information & Food Flow Mapping
+- Information & Food Flow Mapping: a guided activity.

 - The Crisis

-- Impacts on your farm
+- Impacts on you:

 - Changes in production